Fabio Fognini: Personal life

 Since 2014, Fognini has been in a relationship with Italian tennis compatriot Flavia Pennetta, from Brindisi, a retired player who won the 2015 US Open singles title.
 The couple were engaged in 2015 and married in Ostuni on 16 June 2016.
 Their son was born in 2017.

 Their second child, a daughter, was born in 2019.

 In 2021 Pennetta gave birth to their second daughter, in Barcelona, Spain.

 In October 2020, Fognini tested positive for COVID-19 and recovered.

 He is a fan of Inter Milan football club and Genoa C.F.C.

+Due to his surname, he has been called "Fogna" (sewer in Italian) since childhood.